 BLOOD TYPING, the National Project in 1992 enlisted over 30000 Blood Donors across the country.

-In 1996, "RIGHT TO LEARN” the National Project to provide school infrastructure was very successful and over 140 school buildings were constructed at a cost of over Rs.70 Million, benefiting 200,000 rural children across the country.
+In 1996, "RIGHT TO LEAR" the National Project to provide school infrastructure was very successful and over 140 school building were constructed at a cost of over Rs.70 Million, benefiting 200,000 rural children across the country.

-In 1997, Round Table India launched "PROJECT TOUCH" and we adopted 2000 orphan children in association with SOS Children’s village at a cost of Rs.1.5 Million.
+In 1997, Round Table India launched "PROJECT TOUCH" and we adopted 2000 orphan children in associated with SOS childrens village at a cost of Rs.1.5 Million.

 In 1998, Round Table India launched "FREEDOM THROUGH EDUCATION" to provide basic infrastructure for primary education in rural India, reaching out to about one million children over a period of 10 years.